-We approach this course during one of the most dynamic periods in the history of the capital markets.
-The 2020 pandemic is having a dramatic impact on how municipalities and not for profit institutions finance their operations.
-At the same time, emerging market nations around the world are attempting to establish the public and private sector frameworks needed to access the capital markets and expand financing options for critical infrastructure, health care, and economic development projects during a period of historic environmental and social need.
+We approach this course during the most critical time in the history of the capital markets.
+The existential environmental and social challenges currently facing the global community requires that we re-examine how investment capital is allocated to financing purpose.
+At the same time, emerging market nations around the world are attempting to establish the public and private sector frameworks needed to access the capital markets and expand financing options for critical infrastructure, health care, education, and economic development projects.